 Frequently asked questions

-How has feedback from the consultations been used in the development of the new Reporting Framework?
+How has feedback from the consultations been used to develop the new framework?

 We analysed all consultation feedback to gauge its general direction, sense-check our approach, identify any red flags, exceptions, outliers or caveats.
 We’ve used the consultations to inform our decision-making; embedding and balancing them with the overall PRI mission when making decisions on how to develop the new Reporting Framework.

-Why is ‘driving positive change in the investment market’ the ultimate objective of the new Reporting Framework?
+Why is ‘driving positive change in the investment market’ the ultimate objective of the new framework?

 While we saw equal support for almost all Reporting & Assessment objectives – as outlined in the first consultation phase – the PRI’s mission and Principles were formed to contribute to a more sustainable financial system.
 This is the positive change that we want to drive within the investment market through the Reporting & Assessment review, supported by other, highly rated objectives such as transparency, accountability and learning.

-Will you keep the same asset class definitions?
+Will you keep the same asset class definitions or investors?

 We will be reviewing our definitions of key concepts, including asset classes, to determine whether any updates need to be made.